Internal Auditing Requirements

 Where to Send the Internal Audit Annual Report and Periodic Internal Audit Reports

-The Governor’s Office, the SAO, the Legislative Budget Board, and the Sunset Advisory Commission should receive the annual report and periodic internal audit reports.
+The Governor’s Office, the SAO, and the Legislative Budget Board should receive the annual report and periodic internal audit reports.

 - Each periodic internal audit report should be submitted within 30 days after the date the report is submitted to the entity's governing board or the chief executive if the entity does not have a governing board (Texas Government Code, Section 2102.0091).